Updated July 17, 2023

 In this post, we outline a Beginner’s Guide to Microsoft Word.

 Documents, Blog Posts, and Microsoft Word Templates

-The first time you open up this tool, you’ll be prompted to “create” one of these three: a blank document, a blog post, or a new/existing microsoft word templates.
+The first time you open this tool, you’ll be prompted to “create” a blank document, a blog post, or a new/existing Microsoft Word template.

 - Documents are essentially like text files that support complex formatting.
 Each format has a page size and a layout.

 - Blog posts are essentially for passionate bloggers.
-You will be prompted for your blog account details so you can upload your posts seamlessly.
+To ensure seamless uploading of your posts, a prompt will appear asking for your blog account details.

 As a new user, we suggest you create a blank template to get started on your journey to discover Microsoft Office Word.